towerhe/rda/README.md

 fi
 ```

-After RVM setup, you need to trust the rvmrc by:
+After setting up RVM, you need to trust the rvmrc by:

 ```bash
 rvm rvmrc trust